-Later.com is reasonably priced compared to others, with three package options based on your budget and the tools you wish to employ.
-Register for a free account and try its two-week free trial to get started right away and decide if you want to keep it.
+Later is reasonably priced compared to others, with three package options based on your budget and the tools you wish to employ.
+Register for a free account and try its two-week free trial to get started right away.
+Then, decide if you want to keep it.
 It’s a great way to take advantage of two weeks of free advertising.
 If you’re unhappy with the service, simply cancel your account before the end of your trial period, and your credit card won’t be charged.

 Fiverr has freelancers for every service you need at various price points so that you can find someone affordable with quality work.
-Use Fiverr to find a virtual assistant who can set up a website, automate your marketing, organize CRM software, design graphics, write ads and blog posts, manage your direct mail, provide tech support, and respond to your live chat.
-You can hire someone to manage your books and pay taxes too.
+Use Fiverr to find a virtual assistant to set up a website, automate your marketing, organize CRM software, design graphics, write ads and blog posts, manage your direct mail, provide tech support, and respond to your live chat.
+Hire someone to manage your books and pay taxes too.
 There’s no cost to join, and you can start browsing freelancers who can take on many of your tasks.

 11. Read Trade Journals, Books & Articles

-If you’re a member of the National Association of Realtors (NAR), read their updated research, statistics, trends, articles, courses, and real estate books.
-Also, read magazines, such as:
+If you’re a member of the National Association of Realtors (NAR), read updated research, statistics, trends, articles, courses, and real estate books.
+Also, read magazines such as:

 - Realty Times: A free online publication that includes industry news and advice for agents, buyers, and sellers.
 It even allows you to publish your own articles.
 It’s a great way to keep up with current real estate trends, find answers for clients, and grow your business.

-- Inman: Inman content includes cutting-edge technology, real estate topics, news, marketing, and offers events.
+- Inman: Its content includes cutting-edge technology, real estate topics, news, and marketing, and it offers events.
 It’s a great place to find CRM and other product reviews.
-It’s a paid subscription, but there is plenty of free content on the site.
+It’s a paid subscription, but the site has plenty of free content.